Cool but harmful: Why a vape user who began smoking at 7 cannot kick the habit

 Simon leaned closer, studying the images.
 From the pictures, the friend who vaped looked like he had healthier lungs, in contrast to the one who smoked.
 He was convinced.

-“With what I’ve seen, I think vaping is safe.
+“From what I’ve seen, I think vaping is safe.
 Those people my cousin told me about are real people.
 It wasn’t something he made up.
 They’re people I know.”

 A number of sources have supported the notion that vaping is relatively safe.
 For instance, data from a 2015 evidence review published by Public Health England suggests that vaping is 95% less harmful than conventional cigarettes.
-The review consolidated evidence from 94 papers and 9 additional news reports, with a particular focus on the United Kingdom.
+The review consolidated evidence from 94 papers and nine additional news reports, with a particular focus on the United Kingdom.

 In May, a 22-year-old male was admitted to the Philippine General Hospital along Taft Avenue due to sudden chest pain.
 A week before, he had been coughing up blood.
 He had a fever and was vomiting.
 He had never touched cigarettes or even drugs, but he used vapes for two years straight.